 Providing Equal Access

-All UMass Amherst websites are required to make best efforts to ensure that information is equally accessible for everyone.
-Websites must comply with the below easy checks to ensure equal access.
+All UMass Amherst websites should make best efforts to ensure that information is equally accessible for everyone by complying with the below easy checks to ensure equal access.

 When creating digital content, we follow the “Web Accessibility Easy Checks” guidelines.
 These include: